RaghuRam2005/article_summary/readme.md

 ### Step 3: running the application

-Now in `article_summmary` folder run the following commands to start and run the Application (UV automatically installed python requirements)
+Now in `article_summmary` folder run the following commands to start and run the Application (UV automatically installs python requirements)

 **In Terminal 1:**